ElizavKim/picoCTF_gym/README.md

 ### Static ain't always noise | 20 points

+We're supposed to look into a binary file called 'static' with the help of a BASH script in order to find the flag.

 1. No hints sadness.
-Looked through the bash script to understand what it's supposed to do.
-It seems to take the first file given to it, pick out the text, and print the text into a new text file.
+Looked through the bash script to understand what it's supposed to do, found hints there.
+Looked through Linux notes to understand the first two lines.
+It seems the script takes the first file given to it, picks out the text, and prints the text into a new text file.
-2. Created a new directory called staticaintalwaysnoise and placed the binary fie and the bash file into it.
+2. Created a new directory called staticaintalwaysnoise and placed the binary file and the bash file into it.
-3. Usually used cat to see contents of file, so I probably need to pass the binary file named 'static' to ltdis.sh.
+3. Ran static to see what's inside of it using "./static".
+Didn't work, remembered I need to use "chmod +x static" first.
+After doing so, I got a messsage saying the flag was somewhere in the static file.
+4. Ran shell file with static as argument using "source ltdis.sh static".
+Found ways to run shell file from here: https://shorturl.at/HIN67
+5. Received message that static was disassembled and assembled into a new file, and it also created a file with only strings from static.
+6. Decided to use "cat" to look into the second file, since the flag would likely be a string.
+7. Scrolled through the items and found the answer (picoCTF{d15a5m_t34s3r_f5aeda17}) at position 1020.

+### Tab, Tab, Attack | 20 points

+We're supposed to use the tab button to make our navigation of a deep and lengthy-named directory easier.
+In the end, there's a content file, but we need to get to it first.

+1. Downloaded zip folder, looked through it, ridiculous.
+Read hint about using tab to autocomplte.
+Created tabtabattack directory to place the folder into.
+2. Unzipped folder by using "unzip [tab]" to autocomplete the name of the folder.
+Searched for "how to unzip a file in linux terminal" and just tried the first command I found.
+3. Used "cd [tab]/[tab]/[tab]/[tab]/[tab]/[tab]/[tab]" to enter the directory with the content file
+4. Used "cat [tab]" to get the open the file.
+Got a bunch of gibberish, but amongst the gibberish was the answer (picoCTF{l3v3l_up!_t4k3_4_r35t!_6f332f10}).

+### Magikarp Ground Mission
+1.